 In addition to images from spec shoots or previous professional work, your headshot should be included on your literal calling card, known in the industry as a comp card (also called composite card, z card, zed card, or sed card).
 In total, your comp card will have your modeling headshot plus three to five other photos.
 It should also include your stats and measurements, your modeling agency info if applicable, and your own contact information.
 A model’s comp card is far and away the best way to make a great first impression in the casting room.

-Los Angeles market for modeling is unlike any other in the world: Here is what you need to know.
 Now that you’ve familiarized yourself with the basics of what it takes to become a model, the tools that you need, and the mindset and personal passion such a journey requires, let’s look to the aforementioned market that you may be setting your sights on: Los Angeles.
-The city wasn’t always the fashion epicenter that it’s quickly becoming today.
+The city wasn’t always the fashion epicenter that it’s become.
 In the age of Instagram and with an emphasis on healthy living (and, really, with the rise of Hollywood elite’s children dabbling in front of the camera themselves), major modeling agencies from New York City like Wilhelmina and IMG have opened up shop on the West Coast, too, ready to take in the city’s thriving pool of young talent.

 Now it's time to find yourself modeling work, and Backstage is a great way to do it.
 Just like with acting, it’s likely going to be more difficult for an early-career, aspiring model to land high-profile work without an agent.
 But those early credits are necessary to ultimately increase your chances of impressing an agent to take you to the next level, and there’s no better resource than Backstage.

-If you don’t have a manager or an agent who’s in direct contact with casting directors of various modeling projects, Backstage is the No. 1 trusted source and top casting platform—for over 50 years—to kick-start your career, land your next role, and get you discovered.
+If you're looking for modeling work without an agent or manager who’s in direct contact with casting directors of various modeling projects, Backstage is the No. 1 trusted source and top casting platform—for over 50 years—to kick-start your career, land your next role, and get you discovered.
 With us, you’re always getting reliable information and scam-free gigs.

 Backstage has several subscription options available, including annual and six-month subscriptions to our web content and weekly print magazine, and six-month and monthly web-only subscriptions.
 Visit backstage.com/accounts/subscribe to see which option best suits you.